Julian Buesink

 Julian E. Buesink (September 24, 1921 - September 23, 1998) was the car owner and crew chief during Bill Rexford's 1950 NASCAR Grand National Series championship run and his teammate Lloyd Moore.

 Buesink's cars competed in 156 NASCAR races with two wins, both coming in 1950 with drivers Bill Rexford and Lloyd Moore respectively.
 His team scored 64 Top 10 finishes.
 He had nine different drivers from 1951 to 1953, before Bob Duell came on board from 1956 and 1960.
 He ended his career as an owner with future three time champion Cale Yarborough.
 Yarborough made 7 starts in Buesink equipment from 1961 to 1963.
 He drove in his own car once in 1951, starting 17th and finishing 27th at Thompson Speedway Motorsports Park.

-He was a resident of Findley Lake, New York, where he owned and operated multiple automobile dealerships.
+Buesink was a resident of Findley Lake, New York, where he owned and operated multiple automobile dealerships.
 He previously operated a Ford dealership on U.S. Route 20 in Westfield, New York.

+Buesink died on September 23, 1998, the eve of his 78th birthday.